SHORTLIST

 Welcome to Glasgow!

-Free time the remainder of the day.
-At 6 pm, meet your Tour Director and travel companions for a welcome dinner at your hotel.
+Meet your Tour Director and travel companions at 6 pm for a welcome dinner at your hotel.
 (D)

 Sculpted Horses & Scottish Heroines